Amjadyabroudi128/Flutter_interview_questions-/README.md

 # Flutter_interview_questions-
-a collection of Flutter interview question designed to help you ace your interviews and strengthen your understanding of Flutter and Dart
+This repo contains a collection of common Flutter interview questions